sarthakc20/ERP-System-with-ENTNT/README.md

 Welcome to the Simplified ERP System built with React!
 This documentation will guide you through setting up and interacting with the website.

 *Website URL*
-You can access the website at the following URL: Simplified ERP System
+You can access the website at the following URL: https://erp-system-with-entnt.vercel.app

 *Setup Instructions*
 No setup is required as the website is hosted on Vercel.
 Simply click on the provided URL to access the ERP system.